/* Rambling Owl addition to remove page titles from blogs */

 Our destination for the start of a day’s walking was getting ever further away from home, and driving the extra mileage to leave a car at journeys end was starting to impact on our walking time, so we decided that we would go back to using taxis to take us back to our car at the end of the day.
 Absurdly confident in our availability to hail a cab - Wall Street style - wherever we might end up, we sallied forth, arriving at Bidford-On-Avon in pretty much the same weather as we had left it (my abiding memory of the place will be an annoyingly persistent wind and dull grimy cloud cover).
 I leaned into the stiff breeze and took a shot of the river, standing pretty much where I had stood the previous evening, and warbled away about the day in store and what we might expect from it.
 I later discovered that much of this dialogue, and also yesterdays filming, would be marred by the windy conditions.
 The audio sounds like I’m capturing allied advances across the Somme circa 1917, with the wind slamming and buffeting the microphone like mortar shells and with only an occasional intelligible word made out against the din.
 I think the model of camcorder I am using is vulnerable to wind-noise – something I’ll need to work on before the next hike.

-To the Cotswolds with the rural knocking shops and the rampant bulls …
+The Cotswolds: Rural knocking shops and rampant bulls …

 We left Bidford-On-Avon behind us almost immediately, following the River Avon upstream, passing an impressive set of cataracts spanning the river and some less impressive workmen digging a hole for no obvious reason.
 Very quickly we came upon the tiny village of Barton with its collection of aesthetic cottages and a restaurant called the Cottage Of Content.
 Colin pointed the place out to me because he has a restaurant in his part of the world that goes by the very same name.
-I don’t know why, but the name ‘Cottage Of Content’ throws up two images of wildly differing undertone in my mind.
-The first one is that of a plump Hobbit seated in a little chair before his front door, chuffing a pipe and beaming out across his garden; the other offers a more salacious meaning behind the title, in which women of a certain profession ply their trade behind the roses and the chintz curtains.
-I mused on this for a while and then suggested to Colin that these ‘Cottages Of Content’ were actually a chain of establishments scattered throughout rural Britain - the countryside equivalent of inner city ‘massage’ parlours.
+That name ...
+‘Cottage Of Content’ ... throws up two wildy conflicting images in my mind.
+The first one is that of a plump Hobbit seated in a little chair before his front door, chuffing a pipe and beaming out across his garden; the other offers a more salacious scenario, in which women of a certain profession ply their trade behind the roses and the chintz curtains.
+I mused on this for a while and then suggested to Colin that these ‘Cottages Of Content’ establishments were actually a chain of businesses scattered throughout rural Britain - the countryside equivalent of inner city ‘massage’ parlours.
 This elicited nothing more than an odd look from my brother (understandably so, really).

 Barton was a tiny place and we were leaving it behind almost immediately, hithering and thithering across fields and climbing up to higher ground, picking up bridleways that wound around more tree plantations planted by the ubiquitous Mr. Felix Dennis.